Toward Supergravity Spectral Action: Spectral action and Euclidean Supergravity

-this form of the theory, without a cosmological constant, was considered first in \cite{Stelle} and it was argued that it is renormalizable.
-It was then reconsidered in \cite{Lu_Pope1} including $\Lambda$ because in this case the scalar mode is absent and for a special value of $\alpha$ in terms of $\Lambda$, the massive spin-2 mode also disappears, leaving a theory consisting only of a massless graviton and is possibly renormalizable.
-The spectral action we propose (\ref{18}), is the supergravity spectral action that will correspond to the gravity action (\ref{eq18}) in \cite{Lu_Pope2}.
-The action (\ref{18}) gives to first order usual simple supergravity.
-It can be written in the form of an Einstein-Weyl supergravity without the scalar and vector auxiliary fields.
-The Seeley-Dewitt coefficients have been calculated in particular when totally antisymmetric torsion is present and by these means the associated spectral action \cite{11,12,13,14,15,16}.
+this form of the theory, without a cosmological constant, was considered first in Ref. \citen{Stelle} and it was argued that it is renormalizable.
+It was then reconsidered in Ref. \citen{Lu_Pope1} including $\Lambda$ because in this case the scalar mode is absent and for a special value of $\alpha$ in terms of $\Lambda$, the massive spin-2 mode also disappears, leaving a theory consisting only of a massless graviton and is possibly renormalizable.
+The spectral action we propose (\ref{18}) is the ``bosonic'' part of the supergravity spectral action, that one should construct in a supersymmetric procedure at each order in the expansion in the Seeley-De Witt coefficients.
+It will correspond to the gravity action (\ref{eq18}) in Ref. \citen{Lu_Pope2}.
+The action (\ref{18}) gives, up to $a_2$, the usual simple supergravity by adding the Rarita-Schwinger action $\langle \Psi ,D_{SG} \Psi \rangle$.
+The supersymmetric action up to $a_4$ could be written in the form of an Einstein-Weyl supergravity without the scalar and vector auxiliary fields and it could also be studied in relation to its renormalizability.
+On the other hand, the Seeley-Dewitt coefficients have been calculated, in particular, when totally antisymmetric torsion is present and by these means the associated spectral action \cite{11,12,13,14,15,16}.
 The motivations of doing so are based on some physical arguments, for instance the coincidence of geodesics in both manifolds, one in which there is torsion and another where it is absent.
-However, the supergravity torsion is special and there is no reason, either physical or mathematical, for not considering it because it provides the spectral action associated with simple supergravity.
+Torsion in supergravity is of a more general kind and there is no reason, physical or mathematical, for not considering its associated Dirac operator as we have done.